 The RDCSRSs and NRDCSRSs are based upon either a residential or non-residential exposure scenario, neither of which reflects the anticipated future use of the Site, assuming planned institutional controls are implemented.
 To address this situation, the NJDEP allows site-specific Alternative Remediation Standards (ARSs) to be calculated (N.J.A.C.
 7:26D; NJDEP, 2017).
 These calculations are conducted by replacing NJDEP default exposure factors with exposure factors more reflective of anticipated Site use, in this case, exposure to adolescent and adult trespassers.
 Based on these calculations, ARSs were developed for 21 COCs in the landfill, two COCs in the Shooting Range, and one COC in the Baseball Field.
 These ARSs replace the NRDCSRSs and the RDCSRSs previously applied to these COCs.
 The development of the ARSs is discussed in detail in Appendix A.

-4.2 Constituents of Concern

 For this analysis, chemical constituents were considered COCs if (1) they were present at a concentration that was associated with unacceptable risk in the BHHRA or in the BERA, or (2) they were present at concentrations above an applicable remediation standard in a medium where the risk assessments identified unacceptable risk.
 COCs were identified in soil and groundwater, but the risk assessments did not identify any potential risks in surface water and sediments, so no COCs have been identified for those media.

-4.2.1 Soil

 Analytical results in soil were compared to the NRDCSRSs and, if the NRDCSRS was exceeded, the ARSs.
 The following COCs have been identified.